 Practicing all of these movements is beneficial in keeping your muscles active and maintaining your mobility.
 Even if it is difficult to exercise outside of your mobility scooter it is crucial to keep finding ways to get your muscles active.

 Whether you are only able to do the small rotating movement or are ambitious enough to get some real cardio by playing some sports, movement is the key.
 It is like we mentioned before, it is better to choose some movement over none.
 Do not worry if you aren’t able to do some of the bigger exercises on this list.
 The most important thing is to keep moving so you do not lose your mobility to stiff joints and muscles.

 About the author:

-Trevor Fenner is the founder and owner of Mobility Paradise, a one-stop-shop for mobility scooters, electric scooters, electric wheelchairs, wheelchairs, oxygen concentrators, lift chairs, saunas, steam showers, massage tables, exercise equipment, electric bikes, massage chairs, and bathtubs.
+Trevor James is the founder and owner of Mobility Paradise, a one-stop-shop for mobility scooters, electric scooters, electric wheelchairs, wheelchairs, oxygen concentrators, lift chairs, saunas, steam showers, massage tables, exercise equipment, electric bikes, massage chairs, and bathtubs.
 Years ago, Trevor’s grandma had an accident that made her dependent on a wheelchair; this forced Trevor and his family to put her into an elderly care facility.
 Since then, Trevor would visit her to take a walk around the neighborhood.
 Mobility Paradise was created because Trevor couldn’t find an online store that offers a wide selection of mobility equipment and educational resources.
 What started as a business focusing on mobility scooters grew to include all kinds of mobility products.
 You can shop for the most reliable mobility products at Mobility Paradise.